Brundall Local History Group

 Then began many years of dedicated work to transform it into a magnificent garden, visited and admired by thousands of people.

-It is in the western end of Brundall with the church on the eastern boundary.
+the western end of Brundall with the church on the eastern boundary.

 In about 1917, cinema magnate Frederick Holmes Cooper acquired the 120 acre estate.
 The family moved into The Log House, a large cabin with a thatched roof built by Dr Beverley.
 However, only eighteen months later The Log House caught fire and the fire brigade took twelve hours to extinguish it.